elmanna/sbc-ssh/README.md

-1. ips txt file: should contain all of the ip's of the ssh hosting servers that the commands in the commands file will be executed on, each ip address should be placed in single line by its own
+1. ips txt file: should contain all of the ip's of the ssh hosting servers that the commands in the commands file will be executed on, each ip address should be placed line by line

 ->> example src/ip.txt